Did you have the advantage of being offered life insurance through your employer?

 The majority of policies provided through employers provide no coverage options for the spouse.

 This can be problematic especially if the spouse’s employer does not provide a life insurance plan for their employees.

 Spouses need life insurance as well and regardless of whether they financially contribute to the overall family income, they also provide a vital contribution in multiple other ways, which will have to be picked up and covered by the surviving spouse.

 Issues such as daycare, driving the children to events, food purchases, and preparation, plus many other activities may have to be performed by other people.

 This may require hiring an employee to perform the tasks that the spouse performed, and could entail many unexpected costs for the survivor.

 Why Life Insurance Through Work Is Not the Best Solution

 If you are young and healthy, you will find that you can qualify for much more lucrative policies with suitable death benefits that are more affordable and comprehensive than what you could obtain through an employer.

-Here, at Huntley Wealth, we have access to dozens of companies and can find you term life insurance or a permanent policy that will suit all your life insurance needs.
-We can also advise you on spousal life insurance and find an affordable low cost policy for your significant other as well.
+We can also advise you on spousal life insurance and find an affordable low-cost policy for your significant other as well.